 We did some research about how houseplants can clean and purify the air and wrote a post about what we found.

-NASA conducted a Clean Air Study trying to find solutions for individuals who were having health issues caused by spending a large amount of time indoors and exposed to these toxins.
+Then NASA conducted a Clean Air Study to try to find solutions for individuals who were having health issues that were caused by spending a large amount of time indoors and exposed to these toxins.

 The NASA study found that during photosynthesis, houseplants absorbed VOC (volatile organic components) emitted from building materials, carpeting, and cleaning products from the air and reduced indoor air pollution.
 They proved plants will help purify the air and remove toxins like formaldehyde, benzene, and carbon monoxide.